Welcome to Robot Weld Solutions and Weld Tips.

 Today many companies use robots in the medical, defence, electronic, power and oil industries.
 With these companies in contrast to the automotive industry, you will typically find a more relaxed, intelligent approach to manufacturing, with better wages, shorter hours and less dead wood management.

 In many manufacturing plants where minimal focus or understanding is placed on the expertise necessary to attain optimum, consistent weld quality and productivity from a robot, all you have to do is examine the job descriptions to figure out the management awareness.

 IF A JOB DESCRIPTION AND RESPONSIBILITY IS CLEARLY DEFINED FOR HIGH TECH INDIVIDUALS, THE WELD QUALITY - PRODUCTIVITY RESPONSIBILITY, ACCONTABILITY AND SALARY WILL TYPICALLY BE AS IT SHOULD BE.

 For those technicians or engineers who understand how their daily functions have a great impact on the weld quality / production attained, and you are frustrated but wish to stay with your knuckle head employer, my message to you is simple, educate your peers as to what you do and show your managers with weld production and quality data the money you daily save your company.
 As for that working Sat - Sun for free, be a man take pride in your expertise and learn to say no when you think its relevant.

 Remember in today's bean counters world, if you don't show the beans saved you have little value.

-Spatter Window (a spatter window should be set for all welds)
+The Excess Spatter Window (a spatter window can be set for all welds)

 reveals poor MIG weld parameter selection.